sunzhida/COMP4461_2017Fall_Lab3/README.md

 | 5.1 | If you need help finding information today, feel free to reach out to our Engineering Student Ambassadors. | ESA_image ||||
 | 5.2 | Enjoy your day at the most beautiful campus in Hong Kong.
 See you around! | HKUST_image | Related gestures |||

+Based on the scheme, we can add and change related gestures, screen image or speech text accordingly.

 ### Live demo

+After we finished editing the

 We will follow the tutorials [here](https://developers.meethue.com/documentation/getting-started) to show how to get familiar with the programming environments with Hue.

 First, we need to obtain the _Internal IP Address_ and bridge assigned _Username_.
 After get connected with Hue bulb(s) via your devices, we can acquire all the bulbs' state through the link: